REV·WIRE

 Channel cost vs revenue

-Cost per booked job by channel, running daily against actual closed revenue not the agency's last-week report.
+Cost per booked job by channel, running daily against actual closed revenue, not the agency's last week report.
 The channel that crossed the margin threshold on the 12th gets flagged on the 12th, not in the variance discussion on the 4th of next month.
 Finance becomes the line of defense between marketing optimism and unprofitable spend.

 Same-day · per channel